SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 ## Props passed to components

-In your components you can use props passed by their controlling components.
+In your components, you can use props passed by their controlling components.

 Currently we have 2 controlling components: